seifXD/MachineLearning_Titanic/README.md

 ## Approach
 The key steps in my workflow were:

-### Data Preprocessing:
+- **Data Preprocessing:**

-Handling missing values
+  - Handling missing values
-Feature encoding using pd.get_dummies
+  -  Feature encoding using pd.get_dummies
-Feature scaling and transformation
+  -  eature scaling and transformation
-Exploratory data analysis to uncover patterns related to survival.
+  - Exploratory data analysis to uncover patterns related to survival.
-### Modeling:
+- **Modeling:**

    I used a Random Forest Classifier from the sklearn.ensemble package, fine-tuning hyperparameters such as n_estimators and max_depth to optimize the model's performance.
-### Evaluation:
+- **Evaluation:**

    The model was evaluated using accuracy, precision, and other metrics.
 A confusion matrix and learning curves were also employed to visualize the model’s performance.

 ## Challenges & Solutions
 Dealing with Missing Data: Many passengers had missing values for Age.
 I employed techniques such as filling missing values with the median or mean.